 That some title isn’t it?
 If you’re going to talk about the greatest of all time, Muhammad Ali, you need to have a title that’s fitting.
 The Champ is definitely in my top five favorite people that I never got to meet of all time.
 I’m going to tell you why.

 My dad came home from Vietnam in September 1970.
-At least that’s what I first saw him, because it turns out he had actually come back to the United States in July to have an operation on his shoulder.
+At least that’s when I first saw him, because it turns out he had actually come back to the United States in July to have an operation on his shoulder after he’d been shot.
 He showed up at the front door in September just as I was starting sixth grade.
 By December, we were packing everything up and moving from Kansas City, where I lived in a ghetto for the year he was gone, to Loring AFB in Limestone Maine, which was putting me in a drastically different environment that anything I had experienced before and anything I would experience after.

 The kids in Kansas City hated me because I had a better education than they ever would, and I also had a full school year where I had no classes because the school couldn’t take time trying to teach me when they had all those other kids to deal with.
 I went from that to suddenly being back among a population I should’ve been used to, but I wasn’t really ready for them.
 I also wasn’t used to being in classes and having to try to remember how to study and learn again.

-Dad talked about him in very positive ways, and in retrospect that was probably an amazing thing because Ali had basically just come off of 3 1/2 years outside of boxing because he’d refused to join the military and go to Vietnam, whereas my dad had joined the Army at age 17 and had been in both Vietnam and Korea.
-I started to see Ali on TV and understood why my dad liked him so much.
+Dad talked about him in very positive ways, and in retrospect that was probably an amazing thing.
+Ali had basically just come off of 3 1/2 years outside of boxing because he’d refused to join the military and go to Vietnam, whereas my dad had joined the Army at age 17 and had been in both Vietnam and Korea.
+I started to see Ali on TV and understood why Dad liked him so much.

-It didn’t matter that the first fight I actually got to hear of his (back then big fights were on closed-circuit TV so you had to listen to the radio to find out what happened at the end of every round while the fight was happening) he happened to lose to Frazier.
-Actually, most of us thought he had won that fight because that was the narrative, and even after watching it years later there are a lot of us who thought Ali had actually won that fight even though he did get knocked down in the 15th round.
+It didn’t matter that the first fight I actually got to hear of his (back then big fights were on closed-circuit TV, so you had to listen to the radio to find out what happened at the end of every round while the fight was happening) he happened to lose to Frazier.
+Actually, most of us thought he had won that fight because that was the narrative.
+Even after watching it years later there are a lot of us who thought Ali had actually won that fight, even though he did get knocked down in the 15th round.
 What mattered to us is that he had taken a stand for a lot of things we thought were right, and he had so much charisma that it was hard to find things that we disagreed with him on enough for us to not like him.